zenodeapp/port-shifter/README.md

 ### 1. [shift-wizard.sh](shift-wizard.sh)

 This wizard can either increment all ports by a common value _or_ let the user customize each port individually.
-It will start off by asking where the config file is located followed by the question whether you'd like to customize each port individually or not.
+It will start off by asking whether you'd like to customize each port individually or not.

 This script can be run using:

 ```
-sh shift-wizard.sh
+sh shift-wizard.sh <path_to_config_dir>
 ```
+> <path_to_config_dir> can either be an absolute or relative path towards the directory containing the `config.toml` file.

 > [!TIP]
 > If you made a mess of all your ports, then you can **reset the ports to their default values** by giving it an **increment** of **0**.